 I came downstairs this morning to find Abbott trying desperately to cut up some ribs for Cal to eat, with a butter knife.
 Ribs were provided by a generous neighbor, last night, who knows Cal's love of all things carnivorous.

 Before 8:00am, Cal suffered two bicycle crashes while riding in circles in front of the house (he's fine, but his knees are a frightful sight).
 As I write this it's just 9:00am and there have already been several questions about when, when we're going to go on that bike ride we talked about at breakfast.

 PS - I started using Instagram yesterday, an iphone app that is a nice way to share casual snapshots with fun filters.
 My profile is here, if you'd like to see.
 I love this post on the subject.
 Alexi told me, crazily, the company has only four employees.
 Apparently they have lots of start-up money, and are trying to figure out how to make it profitable.

 The fathers I know, it is easy to imagine them as they might have been in a younger lifetime.
 As high school peers, childhood playmates.
 I suspect this is because, oftentimes, I see them in a vulnerable space brought about by their parenthood.
-Exposed.
-Out of love, sometimes frustration, or pride.
-Raw openness.
+Exposed, sometimes even raw, due to love, or frustration, or pride.
 And at those times I feel a great, overflowing affection toward these men, whose fathering enriches the lives of my family and my community.
 I watch them struggle with patience, lead by example, teach, parent with fortitude.
-I’m moved by the tenderness I see expressed by these men – cracks in their otherwise seamless exteriors of professionalism or success or just adulthood.
+I’m moved by the tenderness I see them exhibit – cracks in their otherwise seamless exteriors of professionalism or success or just adulthood.

 Happy Father’s Day to all of you energetic, loving, inspiring, hardworking fathers out there.
 You are the most amazing men I know.
 Thank you for everything you’ve done and yet will do to better all of our lives.